 The Pacuare River is probably the most ideal for your adventurous journey in Costa Rica.
 No other outing in the nation exists that offers you an ideal mix of wildlife exposure and excitement the entire day ((Exploradores Outdoors, 2020).

 The white water is even more refreshing.
 It’s an excessively difficult river.
 However, it has many rapids that subsequently give you an adventure with loads of fun.
 The one-day run of 18 miles incorporates a sum of 52 rapids.
-Including a nursery, patio, and river view, Pacuare Outdoor Center is situated in Turrialba, 20 mi from CATIE.
+Including a nursery, patio, and river view, Pacuare Outdoor Center is in Turrialba, 20 mi from CATIE.
 The inn includes family rooms.
-Visitor rooms at the lodging are outfitted with a seating region.
+Visitor rooms at the lodging come with a seating region.
 (2021)

 At Pacuare Outdoor Center, each room has a private washroom with a shower.
 An American breakfast is accessible day by day at the facilities.
 Visitors at Pacuare Outdoor Center can enjoy adventures in and around Turrialba, such as climbing.
 The closest air terminal is Tobías Bolaños International Airport, 40 mi from this beautiful hotel.